finbourne/lusid-sdk-java-preview/sdk/docs/ChartOfAccountsApi.md

     String code = "code_example"; // String | The code of the Chart of Accounts.
 Together with the scope this uniquely identifies the Chart of Accounts.
     String postingModuleCode = "postingModuleCode_example"; // String | The code of the posting module.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the instrument.
 Defaults to              returning the latest version if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing posting module rules; this              value is returned from the previous call.
 If a pagination token is provided, the filter              and asAt fields must not have changed since the original request.
-Also, if set, a start value cannot be provided.
-    Integer start = 56; // Integer | When paginating, skip this number of results.
     Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 100 if not specified.
     String filter = "filter_example"; // String | Expression to filter the results.
 For example, to filter on the rule id, specify \"ruleId eq 'rule 1'\".
 For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. try {
-      PagedResourceListOfPostingModuleRule result = apiInstance.listPostingModuleRules(scope, code, postingModuleCode, asAt, page, start, limit, filter);
+      PagedResourceListOfPostingModuleRule result = apiInstance.listPostingModuleRules(scope, code, postingModuleCode, asAt, page, limit, filter);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ChartOfAccountsApi#listPostingModuleRules");